zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-77.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #77: Temporaries, Moves, and Copies
+# Tip of the Week #77: Temporaries, Moves, and Copies

 > Originally published as totw/77 on 2014-07-09
 > By Titus Winters (titus@google.com)